duncanleung/gatsby-typescript-emotion-storybook/README.md

    Types for this project are declared in `/src/@types`.

-   Configuration is located in the `tsconfig.json` file in the root.
+   The config is located in the `tsconfig.json` file in the root.

 4. **Open the source code and start editing!**